nextfortune/auto_validator/README.md

 - rules:
     * ignored_columns: A Columns List not to check in suite
     * excluded_expectations: A Rule List not to include in suite
-    * primary_key: A Columns List that should be unique in value
 - edit_columns:
     * table: add table rules
         - Rule name